Barilla (company): Other activities

 In 1987, on the initiative of Pietro Barilla, the Barilla Historical Archive was created to collect, preserve and enhance the company's historical documentation, starting from 1877.
 The archive is located in the Barilla plant in Pedrignano, near Parma, and it contains over 60,000 documents divided by sector, also including the documentation produced by the brands subsequently incorporated into the company: Voiello, Mulino Bianco, Pavesi, Filiz, Wasa, Harrys.

-On 30 November 1999 the italian Ministry of Culture declared the Barilla Historical Archive “of remarkable historical interest” because it “bears witness to the development of the food industry in Parma and the evolution of society in Italy”.
+On 30 November 1999, the Italian Ministry of Culture declared the Barilla Historical Archive "of remarkable historical interest" because it "bears witness to the development of the food industry in Parma and the evolution of society in Italy".

-Since 2018 the new internet site is active and available, in which it is possible to visit the different sections of the archive, among which are the photo library and TV advertising with more than 2700 commercials.
+Since 2018 the new internet site is active and available, in which it is possible to visit the different sections of the archive, among which are the photo library and TV advertising with more than 2,700 commercials.

 The Barilla Historical Archive, in 2001, has been among the founding partners of Museimpresa, an Italian association that collects more than 100 members as Museums, Archives and Cultural Institutions and that represents a very useful place for meetings, changes of experiences and knowledge.

-In 2014 The Barilla Historical Archive has contributed to install, at Corte di Giarola near Collecchio (Parma), an ancient 11th century Benedictine Grancia, the Pasta Museum, with equipments and documents of extraordinary interest, including an entire pasta plant dating back to 1850 and the oldest sample of industrial spaghetti dating back to 1837.
-The Pasta Museum is inserted in the circuit of Food Museums of the Province of Parma, as well as the Tomato Museum, installed in the same Corte di Giarola.
+In 2014, the Barilla Historical Archive contributed to the installation, at Corte di Giarola near Collecchio (Parma), an ancient 11th century Benedictine Grancia, the Museum of Pasta, with equipment and documents of extraordinary interest, including an entire pasta plant dating back to 1850 and the oldest sample of industrial spaghetti dating back to 1837.
+The Museum of Pasta is inserted in the circuit of Museums of Food of the province of Parma, as well as the Museum of Tomato, installed in the same Corte di Giarola.

 In 2009, the BCFN - Barilla Center for Food & Nutrition (now "Fondazione Barilla") was established: it is a multidisciplinary, independent think tank working for food sustainability and healthy lifestyles.

 Sponsorship and promotion

 As of 2020 the 'global testimonial' of the company is Roger Federer.
 The company has sponsored the Italian national basketball team on several occasions, as well as the Italian race car driver Alex Zanardi.
 Furthermore, Barilla is currently the main sponsor of the US alpine skier Mikaela Shiffrin and tennis player Coco Gauff.

 In 2021, Barilla created a Spotify playlist with songs timed just long enough for the perfect pasta.

+In 2025, Formula One announced a partnership with Barilla as the sport's "official pasta partner".

+Barilla Hellas A.E.

+Barilla Hellas A.E., known by its domestic trade name MISKO (Μίσκο), is a Greek company, owned by Barilla Group, that produces and sells pasta in Greece.
+It also serves other parts of the world, particularly the Greek diaspora.

+MISKO, the largest pasta producer in Greece, was founded in Piraeus in 1927 and was acquired by Barilla in 1991, selling Barilla's pasta and sauces along its own product line-up.
+In 2000, the company built a new production facility in Boeotia which is the third largest in Europe.